Mehtab Singh Bhangu

 Mehtab Singh (d.
-1745) was a Sikh warrior and martyr.
+1745), also known as Mahtab Singh Mirankotia, was a Sikh warrior and martyr.
 He is remembered by Sikhs for being one of the two assassins of Massa Ranghar, alongside Sukha Singh and as one of the notable Sikh martyrs of the 18th century.

 Background

 Mehtab Singh was a Jat Sikh of the Bhangu clan hailing from Mirankot.